Falukey/snake/README.md

 # i maded this cause it is what inerst me games have all ways been fun for me so thought i would try and make snake with more than just the snake and the food it eats.

+## building
+if you wish to build on this you need python3 py game and the digautal envirment